MusfiqDehan/DevFriendsHub/README.md

 -   ✅ CRUD Functionality: Seamlessly create, read, update, and delete friends from your store.
 -   🔒 Best Practices: Utilizes best practices such as creating virtual environments (venv) for a clean and isolated development environment.
--   🌐 Deployment: Deployed on Render for free.
+-   🌐 Deployment: Deployed on Railway.
 -   🎨 Stylish UI Components: Enhanced user experience with stylish UI components provided by Chakra UI.
 -   🌓 Light and Dark Mode: Enjoy a personalized user interface experience with light and dark mode options.
 -   📱 Responsive Design: The app is designed to adapt to various screen sizes, ensuring a consistent experience across devices.